dinozio-design/CRM-lite/README.md

 ```
 GIVEN a CRM app with project management
 WHEN I click add new appointment button
-THEN I am presented with the form elements on the right side of the page
+THEN I am presented with new appointment page
 WHEN I see the form page displays
 THEN I can interact with them and input the information for new appointment
-WHEN I click Confirm and save button
+WHEN I click Confirm  button
 THEN I will displays with weather information
 WHEN I choose appointment date on Canadian Fedral Holidays
-THEN I will displays wih the mssg that It is a Holiday
+THEN I will displays wih the message that It is a Canadian Fedral Holiday
-WHEN I click Confirm and save button
+WHEN I click Confirm button
 THEN the appointment information is saved to local storage
 WHEN I open Show all appointments page
 THEN I am presented with the appointment details [such as address, date, time, etc.]